-In order to add information to the GPS observations in the adjustment, ground observations obtained from DPs were utilised.
+In order to add information to the GPS observations in the adjustment, ground observations obtained from Deposited Plans (DPs) were utilised.
 The observed directions and distances between the marks were reduced to the ellipsoid.
-One of the purposes of the GAP project is to upgrade unestablished marks to established marks.
-In order to achieve this using GNSS surveying techniques, three baselines from at least two different base stations must be observed [11].
-Adding an observed ground connection between marks to the adjustment enabled an upgrade of many marks that were only observed twice by GPS.
+One of the purposes of this project is to upgrade unestablished marks to established marks.
+In order to achieve this using GNSS surveying techniques, three baselines from at least two different base stations must be observed (Lands, 2009c).
+Adding an observed ground connection between marks to the adjustment, enabled us to upgrade many marks that were only observed twice by GPS.

-In total, 88 observations from 31 DPs, connecting 66 points, were added to the fully constrained adjustment.
+In total, 88 observations from 31 DPs, connecting 66 points, were added to the fully contrained adjustment.
 The observation weightings are based on similar adjustments previously performed by LPMA (Table 6).